Have your wedding at William Peace University!

 with directions to the Chapel or Garden; and

-- Office of Visitor Services to reserve the facilities, provide contractual information for its use, communicate regularly with couples and convey wedding information on your behalf to applicable Peace staff members, assist with questions and needs prior to and after the wedding, issue deposit refunds, and coordinate on-campus rehearsals with the organist prior to each wedding (Chapel).
+- Conference & Events Office to reserve the facilities, provide a contract for its use, communicate wedding information to Peace staff members, assist with questions and needs prior to and after the wedding day, and coordinate on-campus rehearsals with the organist prior to each wedding (Chapel).

 - Note: The University does not provide assistance or supervision for the wedding or the rehearsal; thus, we recommend that you hire a wedding director, planner or coordinator to assist you, your family and your guests.
-We also require that the coordinator (along with any other service providers and family members who wish to attend) conduct a site visit with the Director of Visitor Services at least three months prior to the ceremony to review any questions about these guidelines, the facility and the recommended dressing areas, and to receive the University’s emergency guideline training.
+We also require that the coordinator (along with any other service providers and family members who wish to attend) conduct a site visit with the Conference and Events Manager at least three months prior to the ceremony to review any questions about these guidelines, the facility and the recommended dressing areas, and to receive the University’s emergency guideline training.

 - To insure prompt access to the facility at your arrival times for the rehearsal and wedding, and for any other planning purpose visits, please call Public Safety at (919) 833-2277 before reaching campus, especially during campus holidays, summer, and weekend hours.